ProfBird/AndroidAppExamples-Java/README.md

     * A game with two activities and two fragments which are loaded differently depending on screen size and orientation.
 Activities have a Toolbar and the second activity has an up button on the Toolbar.
+* XMLParsePractice
+  * An app that demonstrates parsing XML using SAX.
+The assets folder contains an XML weather forecast file that is parsed and displayed in a ListView

 I wrote these apps for use with a class I teach at University of Oregon, CIS 399, Android Mobile Application Development.